otrv4/otrv4/otrv4.md

   0x0002, 0x0003, 0x0004 only.
 ```

-The supported fields should not be duplicated, except for the Ed448 public key,
+The supported fields should not be duplicated
-as a client can locally have more than one long-term Ed448 public key.
-In
-the case that more than one long-term Ed448 public key is found, the Client
-Profile should be signed with both of them.

 `CLIENT-ED448-PUBKEY` refers to the Ed488 long-term public key with a unique
 ID used for local storage and retrieval: